-Lewis & Clark County District Court Judge Mike Menahan today dismissed a lawsuit filed by multiple Montana media organizations against House Judiciary Committee Chair Barry Usher.
+Lewis and Clark County District Court Judge Mike Menahan today dismissed a lawsuit filed by multiple Montana media organizations against House Judiciary Committee Chair Barry Usher.

 The media organizations’ complaint alleged that Usher violated the public’s constitutional right to know and state open-meeting laws by closing a discussion among Republican committee members to Montana Free Press reporter Mara Silvers.
 Usher’s motion to dismiss the case argued that the Jan.
 21 discussion, which took place during a recess of a House Judiciary Committee meeting, did not satisfy the statutory definition of “meeting” because attendance was intentionally limited to eight or nine committee members — a majority of the majority-Republican membership of the committee, but too few to constitute a quorum of the 19-member committee as a whole.